 Ghost Book by Shane Leslie Shane Leslie’s Ghost Book provides what so many of us for so long have been looking for: a book of true ghost stories and supernatural experiences in accord with Catholic orthodoxy.
 Leslie was an Anglo-Irish man living during the early twentieth century Catholic Literary Renaissance, was well-connected to the Cardinals and lords of Ireland and the United Kingdom.
 Consequently, he had access to their rich collection of documented paranormal phenomena and communicated under the supervision of the Church with such organizations as the Society for Psychical Research and the Ghost Club.
 This book is the product of his investigations.

 The Grace Crasher by Mara Faro You know, Catholics do a lot of weird stuff.
 Who else buries St. Joseph statues in the backyards of houses we want to sell?
 For that matter, Protestants do a lot of weird stuff too.
 Who else would have thought to bring a rock band into Church?
 The Grace Crasher is a surprisingly respectful story that allows both sides to have a healthy laugh at their own quirks and foibles.
 Regular romantic comedies are about taking two people of two different worldviews and having each learn to take the best from each other and reconcile their differences.
 The Grace Crasher does that in a bold way that few authors would dare try.
 Although the heroine comes back to the Catholic Church of her childhood, her romantic lead does not convert, remaining true to his Protestant beliefs.
 However, both slowly learn to overcome the shortsighted views each has of the other and become better people, and better Christians because of it.

+Woman by Marianne Collins In her memoir, Marianne Collins pulls no punches in presenting the mistakes she made in her journey to find a fervent and lasting love.
+Born to a dysfunctional Catholic family, she chronicles her life from her teenage to adult years through various unsuccessful associations with men until she finally rediscovers a forever home in the Church.
+Subscribe to Catholic Reads and Get this book on sale!
 Collins story evokes for me a modern day retelling of the Prodigal Son from the Gospel of Luke.
 Collins could be the 21st-century daughter searching throughout her life to find independence and self-worth.
 It is no surprise that she refers to herself in that way as she finds herself reverting to her Catholic faith in the second part of her memoir.

 Young Adult Fiction